-Tim Richmond passed away in August of 1989 in West Palm Beach, Fla., at 34-years of age.
+Tim Richmond passed away in Aug.
+1989 in West Palm Beach, Fla., at 34 years of age.
 His mother and father stayed near his side until the very end.
 Few from the NASCAR community contacted or visited with him during his last remaining months.

 Voted one of NASCAR’s 50 Greatest Drivers, Tim Richmond was an original and his tragic and sad death was without a question an immeasurable loss to NASCAR and its fans.